About Us Contact Us

 To be eligible for coverage under the Health Plan’s prescription drug benefit, a medication must be available in the United States and have received FDA approval.

 To determine if a prescription drug has received FDA approval, you can browse the FDA’s database of approved drug products.
 You may need both the drug’s brand name (e.g. Lipitor) and the chemical name (e.g. atorvastatin calcium), as some medications are sold under a different brand name outside the United States.
-If you are unsure if the medication is FDA-approved, you can call the Health Plan Office at (323) 866-2233.
+If you are unsure if the medication is FDA-approved, you can call the Health Plan Office at (323) 866-2200, Ext.
+401.

 Currently, lifestyle drugs include erectile dysfunction drugs, proton pump inhibitors (like Nexium), non-sedating antihistamines, and sleep aides.
 There are special rules for coverage of proton pump inhibitors and sleep aides.
 See the “Lifestyle Drugs” section on pages 70-71 of the March 2020 Health Plan Summary Plan Description for more information.